Anna is an online writer who covers a variety of business topics.

-Below is the PEST analysis for the Coca-Cola Company, a global enterprise that has ranked as one of Fortune's top 10 most admired companies for the past consecutive five years.
+Below is the PEST analysis for the Coca-Cola Company, a global enterprise that has ranked as one of Fortune's top ten most-admired companies for the past consecutive five years.

 Political Analysis and Factors

 The Food and Drug Administration (FDA) regards non-alcoholic beverages such as Coca-Cola as within the food category.
-The government regulates the manufacturing procedure of these products.
+The government regulates the manufacturing procedure for these products.
 Companies that fail to meet the government's standards are subject to fines.
-Coca-Cola is also subject to the Occupational Safety and Health Act and to local, state, federal, and foreign environmental regulation.
+Coca-Cola is also subject to the Occupational Safety and Health Act and to local, state, federal, and foreign environmental regulations.
 Following are some of the factors that are influencing Coca-Cola's operations:

-- Changes in laws and regulations—changes in accounting standards, taxation requirements (tax rate changes, modified tax law interpretations, entrance of new tax laws), and environmental laws either in domestic or foreign authorities.
+- Changes in laws and regulations: changes in accounting standards, taxation requirements (tax rate changes, modified tax law interpretations, the entrance of new tax laws), and environmental laws either in domestic or foreign authorities.

-- Changes in non-alcoholic business era—competitive product and pricing policy pressures and ability to maintain or earn share of sales in worldwide market compared to rivals.
+- Changes in the non-alcoholic business era: competitive product and pricing policy pressures and the ability to maintain or earn a share of sales in the worldwide market compared to rivals.